cfryerdev/redis-vehicles/README.md

 We want as many sets, inverse sets, and supersets as possible.
 Ideally as many ways you might look at data, we want sets for each.

+### Counts

+Natively in each set and namespace, we have a length that is stored at write.
+We dont have to query for this, we can simply use a command or visually look at the amount of vehicles we have in each set!

 ### Browsing a Set

 Simply expanding out shows the heiarchy of a set's namespace by using a folder structure.
 In redis these are flat sets, but Redis Commander gives us a good visual.
 We can see in the following example that a simple set has a key and a list of values.
 In this case a list of all cars with three doors.